punkave/punkave-vagrant-lamp/README.md

 * The latest Vagrant and Virtual Box is installed
 * That your projects are standard symfony sites and that the files are in `~/www`. *For example: `~/www/waytohealth/web`*

+### Gotchyas

+* I can't seem to get custom private keys to work.
+You'll need to setup your private key and sshconfig on your own

 ## Technical Specs

 * A VM with 2 CPUs, 4GB of ram and 80GB HD